Understanding Wood Stove Certification

 (6) The absence of a fan or heat channels to dissipate heat from the appliance

-Our La Nordica cook stoves fit this definition perfectly!
-So to answer the first question: our stoves are not EPA certified nor do they have to be; they are EPA exempt.
-This exemption applies also in Washington State, please see the page and the Note on it: Cook Stoves in WA
+All our stoves fit this definition perfectly!
+So, to answer the first question: our stoves are not EPA certified nor do they have to be: they are EPA exempt.
+This exemption applies also in Washington State, to verify please follow the link below and the Note on WA State's website: Cook Stoves in WA

 2) Safety Certification

-The second kind of certification has to do with safety of the appliance and is usually expressed on the back of the appliance with UL or CSA marks.
+The second kind of certification has to do with safety of the appliance and is usually expressed on the back of the appliance with UL, Intertek or CSA marks.
 Uncertified wood stoves are completely legal in USA!
-In fact, the majority of the stoves used today are not safety-certified because they preceded the appearance of safety standards or were simply never certified.
-Safety certification means the stove was tested by a third party lab for the purpose of checking the overall safety of the appliance, venting requirements, and required clearance to combustibles.
-European certifications (CE etc) are not recognized in North America.
+In fact, the majority of the stoves used in homes today are not safety-certified because they either preceded the appearance of safety standards or were simply never certified.
+Safety certification means the stove has been tested by a third-party lab for the purpose of checking the overall safety of the appliance, venting requirements, and required clearance to combustibles.
+European certifications (CE etc) are not usually recognized in North America.
 If the appliance was never UL or CSA tested it has ramifications in 2 ways:

 a) The stove has to be installed according to the local building code which is usually based on NFPA211, the federal fire code for uncertified wood burning appliances.
-This means that clearance to combustibles will be higher than it would have been if the stove was certified.
-However, if you are using heat shields to cover your walls the difference may be just a few inches.
+This means that clearance to combustibles will be higher than they would have been if the stove was certified.
+However, if you are using heat shields to protect your walls then the practical difference between a certified and an uncertified stove will be only a few inches, and sometimes not even.
 If your walls are not combustible then there will be no difference at all (for the legal definition of a non-combustible wall please see NFPA211).
 In other words, if the stove is not UL or CSA approved the manual of the stove which specifies clearances is simply ignored and instead the blanket rules of NFPA211 are used.

 b) Your home insurance company.
 Each company has its own rules and they may or may not cover an uncertified stove.
 If you are calling them to find out please make sure to tell them that the stove can still be installed by a certified installer.
 Quite often this is all they will care for.
-As mentioned most stoves in use today are not certified.
-Our La Nordica cook stoves have not yet been UL or CSA tested and while they are completely legal in USA please check with your insurance company first whether they insure uncertified appliances.
+As already mentioned: most wood stoves in use today are not certified.
+Our only certified model so far is Regina.
+Our La Nordica & Lacunza cook stoves are not UL or CSA tested and while they are completely legal in USA please check with your insurance company first whether they will insure an uncertified appliance.